gabrielepaoletti/quakepro/docs/source/user_guide.rst

    user_guide/installation
    user_guide/tutorials

-This guide provides a comprehensive overview of key features and functionalities of SeismUtils.
+This guide provides a comprehensive overview of key features and functionalities of QUAKEPRO.
 It is designed to help you navigate and utilize it effectively.

 Getting started
 ---------------